• Home

 Cream cheese Cool Whip topping

-Beat 8 oz softened cream cheese until smooth, then fold in the thawed Cool Whip.
-This gives you a slightly tangier, thicker topping that holds up even better and slices more cleanly.
+To start, beat 8 oz softened cream cheese until smooth.
+Then, fold in some of the thawed Cool Whip.
+This makes a thicker topping that can slice even cleaner and holds up even better than the others.
+It’s the one I make when I’m taking this somewhere and want it to look good.

 Make-Ahead, Storage, and Leftovers